-The famous Hobbiton from The Lord of the Rings and Hobbit films can be found on private property in Matamata New Zealand.
-You can’t just wander in and take a look, and you won’t see much from the main road, but for $75 per adult you can take a tour.
+You can find the famous Hobbiton from the Lord of the Rings and Hobbit films in Matamata, less than 2 and a half hours drive from Auckland in New Zealand.
+Hobbiton is on private property so you can’t just wander in and take a look.
+You also won’t see much from the main road, but if you’re interested in exploring Hobbiton, for $89 per adult you can take a tour.

-Alexander farm was discovered in an aerial search of farmland by Peter Jackson and his crew when they went looking for a site for Hobbiton for scenes in The Lord of the Rings Trilogy.
-It’s man-made lake, landscape and round tree (a perfect representation of the Party Tree) confirmed it as the setting.
+Alexander farm was discovered in an aerial search of farmland by Peter Jackson and his crew when they went looking for a site for Hobbiton for scenes in the Lord of the Rings Trilogy.
+The property’s man-made lake, landscape and round tree (a perfect representation of the Party Tree) confirmed it as the setting.

 The original set was constructed out of temporary materials and taken away when filming was completed.
 It was rebuilt in 2009 out of permanent materials for the filming of The Hobbit Trilogy and has been maintained as a tourist attraction since.